Azure/pcs-simulation-webui/src/store/README.md

 });
 ```

-To dispatch an epic action, you use the object stored in the `epics` contant
+To dispatch an epic action, you use the object stored in the `epics` constant
 to access the action creator.

 ```